PxslGames/MicroCheats/README.md

 ### How to use

-In releases, find the latest version of GOLDENCheat, download the .exe and run it!
-Now you can have fun with a really cool autoclicker!
+- In releases, find the latest version of GOLDENCheat
+- Download the .zip
+- Extract All
+- Go through the folders until you see "GOLDENCheat.exe"
+- Run "GOLDENCheat.exe"
+You now have GOLDENCheat installed!

 ## PSB (Pxsl's Spam Bot)
 PSB Is a tool that I made which will spam ANYONE with ANYTHING, make sure that there is no rate limiter though!